kubernetes/dashboard/README.md

 kubectl create -f https://rawgit.com/kubernetes/dashboard/master/src/deploy/kubernetes-dashboard.yaml
 ```

-You can also install unstable HEAD release with newest features that the team works on by
+You can also install unstable HEAD builds with the newest features that the team works on by
 following the [development guide](docs/devel/head-releases.md).

 Note that for the metrics and graphs to be available you need to